Armin-Il/2D-FFT-Magnitude-Phase-Image-Analysis/README.md

 This project answers a simple but surprisingly striking question: if you take the magnitude of **Image A** and the phase of **Image B**, then inverse-transform it back into the spatial domain — **which image do you end up looking at?**

 Spoiler: it looks like **B**.
-Phase carries almost all the recognizable structure of an image; magnitude mostly just adds texture on top.
+The phase spectrum preserves much of the spatial structure needed for visual recognition, while the magnitude primarily influences intensity and texture information ; magnitude mostly just adds texture on top.
 This repo reconstructs that result from scratch and backs it up with a quantitative MSE comparison.

 ---